benknoble/benknoble.github.io/_posts/2018-07-10-til-day-16--the-three-pieces-of-software.md

 ## Communication

-How many times have you heard me say it? *Communication is key.* And sure, that makes a nice, easy sort of sense--too easy, I say.
+How many times have you heard me say it? *Communication is key.* And sure, that makes a nice, easy sort of sense---too easy, I say.
 Too easy, because it's apt to be forgot.

 Today I was witness to the result of a communication breakdown.
 It wasn't exactly pretty, but it got the point across: some things aren't working, and we need to fix them.
 That's all I'll say about it.

-Piece #1: Communication (horizontal, vertical, and circular--if you achieve extra-dimensional, please let me know).
+Piece #1: Communication (horizontal, vertical, and circular---if you achieve extra-dimensional, please let me know).

 ## Architects